sjsyrek/dinner-for-devs/README.md

 - Use a serrated blade when slicing tomatoes and other thin-skinned foods.
 Learn to use a paring knife.
 Use kitchen shears (the big scissors in the wooden knife block you bought at Target) to cut anything weird or stubborn.
 I use them to cut basil, because slicing it seems stupid.
 - Deposit your "cheese grater" in the nearest trash receptacle and purchase a [microplane](https://us.microplane.com/kitchen_en_us/).
 - A [mandoline slicer](https://www.youtube.com/watch?v=At02GJDnVUs) can be handy, if you actually remember to use it.
 Try not to hurt yourself.
+- Develop a relationship with a [cast iron skillet](http://a.co/7PTdZAl) as soon as possible.
+Learn [how to clean it](http://www.thekitchn.com/how-to-clean-a-cast-iron-skillet-cleaning-lessons-from-the-kitchn-107747) (hint: don't ever, _ever_ use dish soap), and make sure you keep it [seasoned](https://www.wikihow.com/Season-a-Cast-Iron-Skillet) so it doesn't rust.
+It will rapidly become your best friend.
 - Get an oven thermometer and use it.
-Get a meat thermometer and use it.
+- Get a meat thermometer and use it.

 ### Recipes